UofTActuarial/UofTActuarial.github.io/content/publication/calcetero-badescu-lin-2023/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2023-07-05T18:04:36.904563Z'
+publishDate: '2024-06-16T23:06:31.866947Z'
 publication_types:
 - '2'
-abstract: Claim reserving is primarily accomplished using macro-level or aggregate models, with the Chain-Ladder method being the most popular one.
-However, these methods are heuristically constructed, rely on oversimplified data assumptions, neglect the heterogeneity of policyholders, and so lead to a lack of accuracy.
-In contrast, micro-level reserving leverages on stochastic modeling with granular information for improved predictions, but usually comes at the cost of more complex models that are unattractive to practitioners.
-In this paper, we introduce a simplistic macro-level type approach that can incorporate granular information at the individual level.
-  We do so by considering a novel framework in which we view the claim reserving problem as a population sampling problem and propose an estimator using inverse probability weighting techniques, with weights driven by policyholder attributes.
-The framework provides a statistically sound method for aggregate claim reserving in a frequency and severity distribution-free fashion, while also incorporating the capability to utilize granular information via a regression-type framework.
-The resulting reserve estimator has the attractiveness of resembling the Chain-Ladder claim development principle but applied at the individual claim level, so it is easy to interpret by actuaries, and more appealing to practitioners as an extension of a macro-model.
+abstract: Claim reserving primarily relies on macro-level models, with the Chain-Ladder method being the most widely adopted.
+These methods were heuristically developed without minimal statistical foundations, relying on oversimplified data assumptions and neglecting policyholder heterogeneity, often resulting in conservative reserve predictions.
+Micro-level reserving, utilizing stochastic modeling with granular information,  can improve predictions but tends to involve less attractive and complex models for practitioners.
+This paper aims to strike a practical balance between aggregate and individual models by introducing a methodology that enables the Chain-Ladder method to incorporate individual information.
+We achieve this by proposing a novel framework, formulating the claim reserving problem within a population sampling context.
+We introduce a reserve estimator in a frequency and severity distribution-free manner that utilizes inverse probability weights (IPW) driven by individual information, akin to propensity scores.
+We demonstrate that the Chain-Ladder method emerges as a particular case of such an IPW estimator, thereby inheriting a statistically sound foundation based on population sampling theory that enables the use of granular information, and other extensions.
 publication: '*Available at SSRN 4499355*'
 links:
 - name: URL